-Getting rid of poison oak plants starts with the positive identification of the problem plant.
-"Leaves of three, let them be" is the familiar warning that applies both to poison ivy (Toxicodendron radicans) and to poison oak.
+Getting rid of poison oak (Toxicodendron diversilobum) starts with the positive identification of the problem plant.
+"Leaves of three, let them be" is the familiar warning that applies both to poison ivy (T. radicans) and to poison oak.
 Poison oak often has leaves shaped like the leaves found on oak trees (thus the common name).
 The leaves of both poison oak and ivy turn red in fall, and both plants produce white berries.

-Like Toxicodendron radicans, poison oak vines (or shrubs, in some cases) are indigenous to North America.
-The former is more widespread but does not appear on the West Coast.
-Meanwhile, one type of poison oak (Toxicodendron diversilobum) grows primarily on the West Coast and another in a few parts of the East.
+Like poison ivy, poison oak vines (or shrubs, in some cases) are indigenous to North America.
+The former is more widespread but does not appear as often on the West Coast.
+Meanwhile, poison oak grows primarily on the West Coast but can be found in most parts of the United States.

 When working around poison oak, protect yourself with heavy gloves, a long-sleeved shirt, and long pants so that no skin will come in contact with the plants.
 Dispose of dug up or dead plant material in sealed plastic bags.
-Never compost or burn poison oak plants.
-Inhaling the fumes from burning poison oak plants is extremely hazardous.
+Never compost or burn poison oak plants, as the fumes are hazardous.
 Poison oak remains poisonous long after it is dead, so you must dispose of it carefully.

 Manual methods may be practiced at any time of the year, except during the winter in cold climates when the ground is frozen, while methods involving herbicides are best employed during the height of the growing season.
 Manual eradication may have to be repeated.

 The simplest method for getting rid of poison oak manually is to pull it out by the roots.
 Make sure you dispose of all parts of the plant properly.
 Another manual method for getting rid of poison oak (if it is growing on the ground, rather than in trees) is to choke it out by covering it with impervious material.
 First, cut the plants down close to the ground, then cover the stump with a plastic tarp or other material that is impervious to light and water.